sunscreem/laravel-flickr-gallery/README.md

-# Add a Flickr collection to your website
+# Add a Flickr album to your website

+**NOTE: This is a brand new package - these instruction have not yet been tested**

 Flickr has some great tools for uploading, storing and editing your photos.
 This package uses the flickr API to bring those photo to your own website.